 If you’re feeling ambitious, check out these 12 budget-friendly upgrades that can add serious value to your home.

 Start a compost pile

 Since you’ve been cooking at home more lately, you’ve probably been noticing your food waste more.
 Rather than tossing out the scraps or expired produce, try creating a compost pile, suggests Blythe Yost, co-founder and head designer for the online landscape design company Tilly.
 Not only is it a project that supports Mother Nature, but you can also use the compost to plant flowers or nurse your indoor plants.
-Here are 10 things you didn’t know you could compost.

 What you’ll need: A small canister and a larger canister, or plywood to create your own.